Know before you go

 Opening timesOpen at all times

 - Numerous dragonflies include the downy emerald, emperor and four-spotted chaser.
 Also look out for the beautiful demoiselle damselfly around Arndale Beck

 - In spring - the woodland is alive with the sound of willow warbler, chiffchaff and blackcap.

-- In spring time see bluebells and other flowers carpetting the woodland floor and hear birds such as chiff chaff and blackcap.
+- Spot scrubland birds such as whitethroat, tree pipit and yellowhammer.
+See bluebells and other flowers carpeting the woodland floor and hear birds such as chiff chaff and blackcap.

-- Winter is a chance to get good views of woodland birds.
+- In Winter - a chance to get good views of woodland birds.